connorslade/afire/README.md

 - Builtin Middleware

 afire comes with some builtin extensions in the form of middleware.
-It is all currently in very early beta stage.
 For these you will need to enable the feature.

 To use these extra features enable them like this: